1dayac/CNVera/README.md

 CNVera
 ========

-CNVera - tool for contig copy number estimation
+CNVera - tool for contig copy number estimation based on SGA source code

 CNVera could be compiled with GCC 8.2.